Giving Robots a Hand: Learning Generalizable Manipulation with Eye-in-Hand Human Video Demonstrations

 Plate Clearing Task (Environment Generalization)

-Right: sample human demonstrations with each of the following target objects: yellow sponge, blue towel, and pink towel
+Left: sample robot demonstrations where the only target object is a green sponge Right: sample human demonstrations with each of the following target objects: yellow sponge, blue towel, and pink towel

 robot demonstrations